 Drunk and Disorderly

 Under the laws of the State of Pennsylvania, public drunkenness is an offense that occurs when a person poses a danger to himself or herself or those around him or her because they drank too much.
 A person who is exceedingly drunk and threatens others at a bar or one who blocks a road or a thoroughfare or even disrupts a lawful meeting or gathering can be booked for this crime.
 If convicted, the accused would need to serve a jail sentence and/or pay steep fines.
 Also, a conviction can hurt a person’s stature in the community and create a criminal record.
-If you or someone close to you has been charged with drunk and disorderly conduct, you should immediately contact an attorney who specializes in this law.What You Need to Know
+If you or someone close to you has been charged with drunk and disorderly conduct, you should immediately contact a Pittsburgh DUI attorney.What You Need to Know

 What most people don’t realize is that the law for drunk and disorderly behavior is pretty strict in the State of Pennsylvania.
 If convicted, a person may end up spending months behind bars.
 Here are some of the things that you need to know about Drunk and Disorderly conduct offenses: